Capital Health – Hamilton Diagnostic Services Updates

 • One official copy of your transcripts submitted to the School of Nursing.

-Science and math courses must have been completed a maximum of 10 years prior to enrollment to the School of Nursing.
+Science courses must have been completed a maximum of 5 years prior to enrollment, and math courses must have been completed a maximum of 10 years prior to enrollment in the School of Nursing.
 There is no time limit on other general education courses.
 Courses accepted for Advanced Placement/Transfer will be recorded only as course credit earned toward graduation requirements.
 The grades will not affect the student's cumulative grade point average.

 All students admitted to the School of Nursing must complete a minimum of 10 months of study at Capital Health School of Nursing – Regional Medical Center in order to be eligible for graduation.